fly-lang/fly/llvm/docs/tutorial/MyFirstLanguageFrontend/LangImpl10.rst

 First, you're right that LLVM does lose information.
 For example, as of this writing, there is no way to distinguish in the LLVM IR whether an SSA-value came from a C "int" or a C "long" on an ILP32 machine (other than debug info).
-Both get compiled down to an 'i32' value and the information about what it came from is lost.
+Both getValue compiled down to an 'i32' value and the information about what it came from is lost.
 The more general issue here, is that the LLVM type system uses "structural equivalence" instead of "name equivalence".
 Another place this surprises people is if you